the-planter/Interface-PCB/README.md

 This PCB enables control and interfacing a Raspberry with several liquid level sensors, 12V peristaltic pumps, a few temperature sensors, and remote controllable outlets.

+This PCB acts as a carrier board for various off-the-shelf breakout boards.
+It enables noise-free signals, painless testing, and robust interfacing of the liquid level sensors, peristaltic pumps, air & water temperature sensors, and electrical outlets.
+Standardized connector types are used to guarantee secure connections; connector types are differentiated by their purpose and voltage level, to ensure no mismatch between components and voltage levels occur.
+The use of breakout boards alleviates the difficulties in procuring discrete Integrated Circuits (ICs) during the ongoing chip shortage.

 ## Manufactured board
 ![Assembled PCB](./Interface-PCB/images/PXL_20230214_154127185.jpg)
 | Left View | Right View |